yelunama/okx-dca-bot-creator-codex/README.md

 # DCA Bot Parameterizer Codex

-A Claude skill that recommends optimized DCA (Dollar-Cost Averaging) bot parameters for OKX, driven by real-time market data and a strict six-step analytical workflow.
+A skill that recommends optimized DCA (Dollar-Cost Averaging) bot parameters for OKX, driven by real-time market data and a strict six-step analytical workflow.

 ## What It Does